crimzxun/crimzxun/README.md

 My name is Anna, I'm a software enginneering student from University of Central Florida. 😁

 I'm currently learning about the T3 stack for full-stack software development, 3D modeling using Blender, game development using Unity/Unreal Engine!
 I enjoy learning and working with new technologies to challenge myself.
-I'm currently going back to work on a fun, cute little project called AesthtiQR. :)

 Besides coding, I enjoy drawing, reading, listening to music (currently some RnB and indie haha).
 I'm currently trying to learn crochet hehe! 🧶